-BREAKING: Buhari signs new agreement on anti-corruption, tax admin, others - Daily Post Nigeria — Nigeria Today
+Buhari signs new agreement on anti-corruption, tax admin, others - Daily Post Nigeria — Nigeria Today

 |

-BREAKING: Buhari signs new agreement on anti-corruption, tax admin, others
+Buhari signs new agreement on anti-corruption, tax admin, others

 Daily Post Nigeria

-President Muhammadu Buhari on Thursday signed the Instrument of Ratification for a number of agreements covering Anti-Corruption, Tax Admin & Intellectual Property Protection.
-Buhari, who is working from home, after his return from London, made the …

-President Buhari signs anti-corruption agreements
+Buhari signs agreements on anti-graft, economy, security

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.

-Note: UPDATED: More trouble for corrupt Nigerians as Buhari signs extradition agreement with UAE